 With any luck, I’ve also got a bit of freedom to do stuff that’s maybe a bit more off the wall or weird to try to make the work sound fresh.
 My tastes are very avante garde overall.
 Realistically, I figure I’m always trying to bring something a little left field or avant garde into the things I do, even if the songs are quite pop-oriented.

-“I try to remember that the core of what draws people in to something long-term is melody and harmony, and that rhythm is the thing that draws people into something immediately.
-I try to make sure that the production embellishes, rather than compromises, those things.”
+“I try to remember that the core of what draws people in to something long-term is melody and harmony, and that rhythm is the thing that draws people into something immediately.”

 Can you give an example?